Prem2shankar/prem1-Repo/README.md

 This is my first repo
 <br>
-Auther of this file is premshankar
+Author of this file is premshankar